|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 ENERGY TRANSMISSION CORRIDORS:

-(a) To make economic sense SM-FNR must be able to reliably supply electricity, heat and cooling in urban markets in ratios that vary over time.
-To provide district heating and/or district cooling SM-FNRs must be sited in the middle of major cities which means that these SMFNRs must have no instability or failure modes that could impact persons outside the reactor site.
-Such SM-FNRs must incorporate a range of passive safety features that do not exist in current power reactors.
+(a) To make economic sense a FNR must be able to reliably supply electricity, heat and cooling in urban markets in ratios that vary over time.
+To provide district heating FNRs must be sited in the middle of major cities which means that the FNRs must have no public safety issues that could impact persons outside the reactor site.
+Such FNRs must incorporate a range of passive safety features that do not exist in current power reactors.

-(b) Such reactors must tolerate almost any conceivable attack or act of God without causing a significant public safety problem.
+(b) Such FNRs must tolerate almost any credible malevolent attack or act of God without causing a significant public safety problem.

-(c)The reactors should be connected to their thermal and electrical loads without reliance on other electricity and natural gas utilities.
-The reactor owners must be able to obtain pipe and electrical easements under both public roads and private properties.
-The reactor owners must have the same legal status as an electricity or natural gas utility with respect to obtaining these critical easements.
-The reactor owners must be permitted to sell heat, cooling, electricity, kinetic energy or any combination thereof to end users without making payments to any other utility.
-For example the reactor owner must be able to sell electricity directly to major end users such as major building owners without paying a transmission-distribution charge to the electricity utility.
-The issues of electricity load island formation, disconnection, automatic re-synchronization and re-connection to the electricity grid must be faced.
-There are related control and load sharing issues that the Ontario Power Authority (now the IESO) has thus far refused to face, An important issue is short circuit fault clearance in grid connected loads that are closse to the nuclear generation.
+(c)The FNRs should be connected to their thermal and electrical loads without reliance on other electricity and natural gas utilities.
+The FNR owners must be able to easily obtain pipe and electrical easements under both public roads and private properties.
+The FNR owners must have the same legal status as present electricity and natural gas utilities with respect to obtaining these easements.
+The FNR owners must be permitted to sell heat, cooling, electricity, kinetic energy or any combination thereof to end users without making payments to any other utility.
+For example the reactor owner must be able to sell electricity directly to major end users such as major building owners without paying a prohibitive distribution charge to an electricity utility.
+The technical issues of electricity load island formation, disconnection, automatic re-synchronization and re-connection to the electricity grid must be faced.
+There are related control and load sharing issues that the IESO thus far has not faced.
+An important issue is short circuit fault clearance in grid connected loads that are close to the distributed nuclear generation.

 (d) Obtaining public utility status generally requires an act of a provincial legislature.
-Selling SM-FNRs on a large scale will be all but impossible until a common industry body such as CNL takes on this legislative challenge.
-It is necessary to draft enabling legislation that any provincial legislature can easily approve.
-The legislative model for district heating is Enwave in Toronto.
+Selling FNRs on a large scale will be all but impossible until a common industry body such as CNL takes on the related legislative challenges.
+It is necessary to draft enabling legislation that any Canadian provincial legislature can easily approve.
+The legislative model for district heating is likely Enwave in Toronto.
 However, realizing utility status for Enwave required a many year effort by an association of major hospitals and office building owners.
 Even so, Enwave does not sell electricity in competition with the Toronto Hydro Electricity System.
-The number of actual SM-FNR installations will be negligible if each SM-FNR project proponent must first successfully run a major political campaign.
+The number of actual FNR installations will be negligible if each FNR project proponent must first successfully run a major political campaign.

 (e) A related issue is the prevailing end user electricity rate structure.
-Much of the value of nuclear power as compared to intermittent wind and solar power lies in the reliability of nuclear electricity generation.
-In order for nuclear to make financial sense to end users the electricity rate structure must properly reflect the value of kVA as compared to a kWhe.
-In the province of Ontario there are many electricity rate problems and there is almost no energy storage because the present electricity price plan charges too much per kWhe and too little per kVA.
+Much of the value of nuclear power as compared to intermittent wind and solar power lies in the dependability of nuclear electricity generation.
+In order for nuclear power to make financial sense to both suppliers and end users the electricity rate structure must properly reflect the value of kVA as compared to a kWhe.
+In the province of Ontario there are presently many retail electricity rate problems and there is almost no energy storage because the present retail electricity price plans charge too much per kWhe and too little per kW or kVA.